anzelpwj/heb_python_class/session-03_more_vars.md

 - To select a range of items, do `x[m:n]` (this goes `m, m+1, ..., n-1`).
 - `x[5:]` goes from element 5 to the end. `x[:5]` goes from the beginning to element 4.
 - `len(x)` tells you how many elements `x` has.
-- Can use indicies like -1, -2, etc to represent the last element, second to last element, etc.
+- Can use indices like -1, -2, etc to represent the last element, second to last element, etc.
 - You can concatenate lists with `+`.
 You can repeat lists with `*`.
   - No easy vector math here, but lists are the wrong tool for that anyway.
   - `x.append(y)` adds element `y` to the end of list `x`.